matm/jQuery-File-Upload-Wiki/Options.md

 ### buildDownloadRow
 This function is supposed to return the HTML content for the download row.
+The content does not strictly have to be a HTML table row, but can be any element that can be appended to the downloadTable.
-**Note:** Required for the jQuery File Upload User Interface Plugin.
+**Note:** Required for the jQuery File Upload UI Plugin.

 * Type: *function*
 * Arguments: